-MOLLART TO EXHIBIT ITS SPECIALISM IN DEEPHOLE DRILLING MACHINES, PRECISION MACHINING AND TOOLING SOLUTIONS AT THE INDIAN MACHINE TOOL EXHIBITION (IMTEX) 2019.
+MOLLART EXHIBITS ITS SPECIALISM IN DEEPHOLE DRILLING MACHINES, PRECISION MACHINING AND TOOLING SOLUTIONS AT THE INDIAN MACHINE TOOL EXHIBITION (IMTEX) 2019.

-We are pleased to announce Mollart Engineering will be exhibiting at IMTEX 2019, which is to be held at the Bangalore International Exhibition Centre, between 24th to 30th January.
+We are pleased to announce Mollart Engineering is exhibiting at IMTEX 2019, which is held at the Bangalore International Exhibition Centre, from 24th to 30th January.
 As an International UK business, we always like to take the opportunity to exhibit our wide range of products to a global audience and to be able to demonstrate our unique multi-discipline offering of deep hole drilling machines, subcontract precision machining and tooling solutions.

 Mollart As A Successful Global Exhibitor

 Director Ian Petitt commented: “Exhibiting at the large exhibitions across the globe has always been important but also very successful for Mollart.
 Two years ago at a global exhibition we won an order from Mexico for a 4-spindle Omnisprint gundrill for producing cast iron bottle moulds that increased drill penetration rates for the company by 500 per cent.
 So successful was the process that last year they ordered a second machine”.
 We have attended previous shows which have resulted in orders exceeding $10 million being placed by a North American automotive customer for design and building special purpose 4- and 6-spindle gundrilling machines to produce oil galleries in transmission shafts.